 Remission of debt

-In special circumstances, government legislation may provide for students who withdraw from their courses after the relevant census date to have their:
+In special circumstances, government legislation may provide for students who withdraw from their unit after the relevant census date to have their:

 To receive a remission of debt, the special circumstances must be:

 - beyond your control, and

 - make it impractical for you to successfully complete the unit.

 The circumstances must make their full impact after the census date of the unit concerned.
 If a situation that prevents you from continuing study occurs before the census date, you are expected to discontinue the unit/s before the census date.
 Thus remission of debt is only applicable if you were not able to discontinue your study prior to the relevant census date and you were prevented from successfully completing the unit.
 A student cannot apply for remission if they have successfully completed the units of study.

 - medical reasons (e.g. illness occurring or worsening after census date)